UK speed camera tolerances: Met police lowers speed limit enforcement threshold

-Commenting on our investigation, AA president Edmund King said it is “sensible to have some flexibility” with speed-limit enforcement, “as the last thing we need is drivers concentrating solely on the speedo and not the road”.
+Commenting on our investigation in 2019, AA president Edmund King said it is “sensible to have some flexibility” with speed-limit enforcement, “as the last thing we need is drivers concentrating solely on the speedo and not the road”.

 King added that, with speedometers becoming increasingly accurate, “Auto Express’s testing is a valid reminder to drivers not to gamble on their speedo perhaps providing some leeway”.

 The VBox is a clever piece of kit that uses a GPS signal to measure a car’s speed.
 It’s very accurate, gauging velocity to within 0.1km/h, so is perfect for assessing speedos.

 We set our test cars to 30, 50, 60 and 70mph using the built-in speed limiter or cruise control to ensure a steady speed, then used the VBox to measure how fast we were going.
 This gave us a fair idea of the discrepancy between actual and indicated speed.